aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/network-services-vrfs-settings.md

               # Loopback is not created unless loopback_ip_range or loopback_ip_pools are set.
               loopback_ip_range: <str>

+              # IPv6_address/Mask.
+              # Loopback ipv6 range, a unique ipv6 is derived from this ranged and assignedto each l3 leaf based on it's unique id.
+              # Loopback is not created unless loopback_ipv6_range is set.
+              loopback_ipv6_range: <str>

               # For inventories with multiple PODs a loopback range can be set per POD to avoid overlaps.
               # This only takes effect when loopback_ip_range is not defined, ptional (loopback is not created unless loopback_ip_range or loopback_ip_pools are set).
               loopback_ip_pools: